Vaccination against COVID-19

 Who can get vaccinated?

-The deviating regulations for each federal state can be found on the official websites of your federal state.
+To be vaccinated against COVID-19 in Germany, you must be resident or ordinarily resident in Germany.
+Different regulations for each federal state can be found on the official website of your federal state.

 Where can I make a vaccination appointment?

 If you are entitled to a vaccination, you can call the hotline at 116 117 or visit the website aof the vaccination service to schedule an appointment.
-You can also visit most vaccination centres or vaccination campaigns without an appointment to get vaccinated.
+You can also visit most vaccination centres, general practitioner clinics or vaccination campaigns without an appointment to get vaccinated.

 Should I expect side effects after the vaccination?